Iblouse/Proactive-churn-prevention/blog_post.md

      └──────────────────────────────────────────────────────────────┘
 ```

 If Call stops outperforming, the system will detect it and adjust recommendations.
-This isn't a static model—it's a learning system.
+This isn't a static model-it's a learning system.

 ---